-As I was going through the history of Mandatory Minimums we are getting better at making the punishment fit the crime; where stricter minimums have been put into place for serious crimes.
-Like the Protect Act of 2003 which increased the mandatory minimums for child porn and child sexual assault cases.
-So we are getting better at Mandatory minimums but the point I’m trying to make is that we are still not where we need to be, we still have people incarcerated for minimal offenses.
+As I was going through the history of Mandatory Minimums, we are getting better at making the punishment fit the crime; where stricter minimums have been put into place for serious crimes.
+Like the Protect Act of 2003 which increased the mandatory minimums for child pornography and child sexual assault cases.
+So, we are getting better at Mandatory minimums but the point I’m trying to make is that we are still not where we need to be, we still have people incarcerated for minimal offenses.
 On the federal level we have also added what are called safety valve provisions which allow judges more discretion in certain cases.
 There are 29 states that have enacted laws that contain safety valve provisions.
 A Lot of those state and federal reforms have not been made effective yet.
 This means thousands of people are currently stuck in federal and local penitentiaries like Weldon.
 Which if they had committed those crimes a few years later would have landed them shorter sentences.
 If you think about it that is a bad situation.
-John Oliver has an great analogy for this situation, “Imagine how mad you get when you get seated at a table at a restaurant and the couple in line behind you get their food and leave faster than you do.” it is the same case.
+John Oliver has a great analogy for this situation, “Imagine how mad you get when you get seated at a table at a restaurant and the couple in line behind you get their food and leave faster than you do.” it is the same case.
 I know I stated a lot of stats throughout this paper and not enough witty analogies.
 That being said I hope you can now see that the majority of the issues that have come from mandatory minimums have come from drug related offenses.
 Also I hope I have made a strong enough point that prisoners that meet the clemency criteria stated earlier have not a negative affect not just on them and their families, but also to the rest of the tax payers.
 Honestly Drug Crime Sentencing is a joke in our country.

+Alexander – I was able to understand the points you made, and am certain that you believe what you have written.
+That being said, I had difficult time reading this paper as it contained considerable grammatical errors, colloquialisms, and seemingly random thoughts.
+Please review my recommendations and suggestions and try to implement them in subsequent assignments.

+If you would like to make corrections to this paper, I will allow you to do so for a higher grade.
+Please just email me and let me know your intentions, and we can work out a due date.

 Cited Works: